-(Display categories on your posts)
+(Display categories in your posts)

 As well as displaying categories on posts, WordPress can also list categories in the sidebar …

-(Categories can display on your sidebar)
+(Display categories on your sidebar)

 It’s important to manage your categories.
-Depending on how many categories and posts are published on your site, you can end up with a really long category list …
+Depending on how many categories and posts are published on your site, you can end up with a long category list …

-(Using a drop-down category menu)
+(Categories widget – Using a drop-down menu)

-(Select a category from the drop down menu)
+(Select a category from the dropdown menu)

 (Posts can display in category archive pages)

-WordPress Post Categories – Useful Tips
+WordPress Categories – Useful Tips

-WordPress Post Categories – Sorting Features
+Categories – Sorting Features